suomitek/suomitek-appboard/docs/user/private-app-repository.md

 {"saved":true}
 ```

-### ChartMuseum: Configure the repository in Kubeapps
+### ChartMuseum: Configure the repository in Suomitek-appboard

-To add your private repository to Kubeapps, select the Kubernetes namespace to which you want to add the repository (or "All Namespaces" if you want it available to users in all namespaces), go to `Configuration > App Repositories` and click on "Add App Repository".
+To add your private repository to Suomitek-appboard, select the Kubernetes namespace to which you want to add the repository (or "All Namespaces" if you want it available to users in all namespaces), go to `Configuration > App Repositories` and click on "Add App Repository".
 You will need to add your repository using the Kubernetes DNS name for the ChartMuseum service.
 This will be `<release_name>-chartmuseum.<namespace>:8080`:

 <img src="../img/chartmuseum-repository.png" alt="ChartMuseum App Repository" width="300px">

-Once you create the repository you can click on the link for the specific repository and you will be able to deploy your own applications using Kubeapps.
+Once you create the repository you can click on the link for the specific repository and you will be able to deploy your own applications using Suomitek-appboard.

 ### ChartMuseum: Authentication/Authorization